rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

   A company may use multiple sources for their secrets, such as AWS Secrets Manager, HashiCorp Vault, and a custom secrets store.
 ESO can be used to access secrets from all of these sources.
 ESO can be configured to use different secret providers for different types of secrets.
 For example, ESO could be configured to use AWS Secrets Manager for database credentials and HashiCorp Vault for API keys.

 ### Related Projects / Vendors
 * Kubernetes External Secrets (deprecated): [kubernetes-external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) is the original project kicked off by Godaddy while external-secrets is the newer one that replaced it.
 According to the team, KES does not have any dedicated or active maintainers at this time and is on limited life support.
 There were tech debts in the project that were causing issues and some of the dependencies they depended on are no longer maintained.
 To replace them would have required a sizeable effort.
-Also, KES was originally written in Javascript and the newer ESO is written in the more Kubernetes friendly Golang.
+Also, KES was originally written in Javascript and the newer ESO is written in the more Kubernetes-friendly Golang.
 There is a [tool](https://github.com/external-secrets/kes-to-eso) available to migrate from KES to ESO.

 * CSI Secret Store - Integrates secrets stores with Kubernetes via a Container Storage Interface (CSI) volume.
 The Secrets Store CSI Driver `secrets-store.csi.k8s.io` allows Kubernetes to mount multiple secrets, keys, and certs stored in enterprise-grade external secrets stores into their pods as a volume.
 Once the Volume is attached, the data in it is mounted into the container’s file system.
 The differences between ESO and CSI Secret Store them are documented in this issue [comment](https://github.com/external-secrets/external-secrets/issues/478#issuecomment-964413129).